CSRF

 • Security: Ensure that the CSRF token is included in all forms that submit modifiable data and in AJAX requests to prevent CSRF attacks.
 Proper validation and inclusion of the token are essential for adequate protection.

-• Token Expiration: Configure the token expiration time carefully to balance security and usability.
+• Token Expiration: Configure the expiration time of the token carefully to balance security and usability.
 Expired tokens are regenerated to avoid authentication issues.

-• Body Verification: If checkBody is enabled, the token will be checked both in headers and the request body.
-This is useful for APIs that receive tokens via POST, PUT, or DELETE but may add extra overhead.
+• Body Checking: If checkBody is enabled, the token will be checked in both headers and the body of the request.
+This is useful for APIs receiving tokens via POST, PUT, or DELETE but may add extra overhead.

-• Token Regeneration: When regenerate is enabled, a new token is generated with each request.
+• Token Regeneration: When regenerate is enabled, a new token is generated on each request.
 This can enhance security but should be used cautiously to avoid impacting user experience.

 • Error Handling: Be prepared to handle HTTP 419 exceptions thrown when the CSRF token is invalid or missing.
 This may include redirecting to an error page or displaying an appropriate message to the user.
-For more information on handling HTTP exceptions, refer to the HTTP Exceptions documentation.
+For more information on handling HTTP exceptions, see the HTTP Exceptions documentation.